-Going to a Time Square for New Year’s Eve is a monumental occasion and attracts literally millions of people from around the world.
+Going to a Times Square on New Year’s Eve is a monumental occasion and attracts literally millions of people from around the world.
 If you are like me and you want to know if Time Square for New Year’s Eve is a family friendly event, then I am going to tell you that is can be, but only if you do it right.

-I went to Time Square for News Year’s Eve with my son and my mother and it was very family friendly, but it required a lot of planning in advance.
+I went to Times Square on New Year’s Eve with my son and my mother and it was very family friendly, but it required a lot of planning in advance.
 So if you are planning going to Time Square for New Year’s Eve, I am going to share some family friendly tip and tricks that can make you and your family a lot more comfortable.

 As a disclaimer I normally focus on budget friendly trips you can see some of them below:

 However, this is not a budget friendly trip and there is NO way for it to be budget friendly try.
-Time Square for New Year ’s Eve is a worldwide event that people know about and want to come to.
+Times Square on New Year’s Eve is a worldwide event that people know about and want to come to.
 So expect to spend money.

-Time Square for New Year’s Eve ~ Hotel
+Times Square On New Year’s Eve ~ The Hotel

 Even if you are staying on a hotel on Time Square, know that you cannot just pop out of your hotel and watch the ball drop and come back in.
 There are a lot of police restrictions and barricades around Time Square that will prevent you from doing that.